sora-xor/sora-docs/src/polkaswap-terms.md

+---
+title: Polkaswap Terms of Service | Sora Docs
+head:
+  - - meta
+    - name: description
+      content: Review the terms of service for Polkaswap, the decentralized exchange on the Sora Network.
+Understand the terms and conditions that govern the use of Polkaswap, including user responsibilities, limitations, disclaimers, and more.
+Familiarize yourself with the terms to ensure a compliant and secure experience while trading on Polkaswap within the Sora ecosystem.
+  - - meta
+    - name: keywords
+      content: Polkaswap terms of service, Sora Network, decentralized exchange, user responsibilities, limitations, disclaimers, compliant experience, Sora ecosystem
+---

 # Memorandum and Terms of Services

 **Disclaimer**: the Polkaswap website is maintained by the SORA community.
 Before continuing to use this website, please review the [Polkaswap FAQ](https://wiki.sora.org/polkaswap/polkaswap-faq) and documentation, which includes a detailed explanation on how Polkaswap works, as well as the [Polkaswap Memorandum and Terms of Services](https://wiki.sora.org/polkaswap/polkaswap-memorandum-and-terms-of-services.-privacy-policy.), and [Privacy Policy](https://wiki.sora.org/polkaswap/polkaswap-privacy-policy).
 These documents are crucial to a secure and positive user experience.